-Soul brother too beaucoup.

 An angry letter about our newspaper was sent to me by mistake, but since I have it, I will write an opinion about it.

 Background: six college kids were out on a bender, including the driver.
-You can read the whole story here, but the bottom line is that youthful carelessness and alcohol combined to kill a 22 year old college student.
+The bottom line is that youthful carelessness and alcohol combined to kill a 22 year old college student.
 The story was written matter-of-factly, and there was no editorializing or sensationalism.
 But by its very nature, news stories have to be insensitive to some degree, since that’s one of the elements of balanced journalism.
 Sensitivity is usually a form of editorialization, and that is unbalanced journalism.

 The angry letter includes this: “Lets start with how completely INSENSITIVE you were.
 The least amount of class I have EVER seen in a paper, and that is stating something.
 The quote unquote mug shot of [the suspect] should have never been put in there.
 This tragic accident was already enough for the people involve and their families.
 I can truthfully say that by seeing my BROTHERS ‘mug shot’ in the paper, when he had just gone through what he had was even more heartbreaking.”